Experience-Monks/math-as-code/README.md

 <!-- x = 2kj -->

-In code, we can use `=` to *define* our variables and provide aliases.
-The above defines the following:
+In JavaScript, we might use `=` to *define* our variables and provide aliases.
+The above equation defines the following:

 ```js
 var x = 2 * k * j